The Fan Theorem, its strong negation, and the determinacy of games: Introduction

 L.E.J.~Brouwer did not present his intuitionistic mathematics as a formal axiomatic theory.
-The explanation why he did not do so may be found in his philosophy and, in particular, in his view on the r\^ole of language: he was anxious to maintain the distinction between a mathematical proof, a purely mental construction, and the linguistic object that should remind us of the proof but may fail to do so.
-Brouwer did not have high expectations of attempts to make mathematics formally precise.
+He did not like formalism and formalization and anxiously maintained the distinction between a mathematical proof and the linguistic expression that should help us to recover the proof but may fail to do so.
+The challenge to develop formal theories coming close to Brouwer's intentions was taken up by A.~Heyting, G.~Gentzen, S.C.~Kleene, G.~Kreisel, \\J.~Myhill, A.S.~Troelstra, and others.

-Formal theories coming close to Brouwer's intentions have been proposed by A.~Heyting, S.C.~Kleene, G.~Kreisel, J.~Myhill, A.S.~Troelstra, and others.
-In the context of such a formal theory, one may ask the questions that always come up when one is thinking on axioms: given a theory $\Gamma$ and a formal proof in $\Gamma$ of some theorem $T$ from some extra assumption $A$, is it possible to obtain a formal proof in $\Gamma$ of this extra assumption $A$ from the theorem $T$?
-The study of these questions, as far as they belong to the field of classical analysis or second-order arithmetic, has come to be called \textit{reverse mathematics}, see \cite{Simpson}.
-Our subject is \textit{intuitionistic reverse mathematics}.
+Given a preferably weak formal basic theory $\Gamma$ and a formal proof in $\Gamma$ of a statement $T$ from some extra assumption $A$, one may ask: is there also a formal proof in $\Gamma$ of this extra assumption $A$ from the statement $T$?
+The study of such questions, as far as they belong to the field of classical analysis or second-order arithmetic, is called \textit{reverse mathematics}, see \cite{Simpson}.
+The weak basic theory there is $\mathsf{RCA}_0$.